-Notice for booking holiday leave
+Notice for booking annual leave

-Notice for refusing holiday leave
+Notice for refusing annual leave

 Notice for cancelling annual leave